anishnath/manic/CAPABILITIES.md

 - **Projected labels** — `pin3(label, point3 | entity3)` binds an existing 2D
   `text`/`label` to a 3D position; a world→screen projection reprojects it every frame, so the label stays glued as the camera orbits (or the target entity moves).
-This is the reusable hook behind future ticked/numbered 3D axes.
+The same hook powers the shipped ticked/numbered `axes3` labels.
 - **Reference** — `examples/three_d.manic` exercises the camera, depth,
   primitives, axes, transforms, a pinned label, and hybrid 2D/3D composition.

-## Gaps
+## Coverage audit and remaining gaps

-### Implemented on `codex/generic-motion-vocabulary` — compact generic motion
+### Compact generic motion — shipped ✅

-The `codex/generic-motion-vocabulary` branch closes a creator-facing gap exposed by the Zeroth-Law reference animation: manic can already render the result, but authors currently have to hand-place and hand-animate dozens of dots and fake motion along curved connections.
-That violates the product goal of a small, readable language for non-programmers.
+The generic-motion slice closes a creator-facing gap exposed by the Zeroth-Law reference animation: authors no longer have to hand-place dozens of dots or fake motion along curved connections.
+The vocabulary stays domain-neutral and small.

 This slice deliberately adds only three domain-neutral words and exposes one existing engine concept: